cmu-sei/welled/README.md

 apt-get install libcurl4-gnutls-dev libpng-dev libglib2.0-dev
 ```

+## Prerequisites for building gelled-gui
+In addition to the above prerequisites, you will need to have additional
+libraries for gelled-gui.
+You will need `gtk3+-3.0` and `osmgpsmap`.

 ## Prerequisites for installing wmasterd
 The host must support VSOCK with SOCK_DGRAM. `wmasterd` has been run on:
 * ESXi 5.5